UntalentedAmateur/fabpack/System Modules/Readme.md

 |Starlight (Fabric)|1.0.2| | | | |
 |TabTPS|1.3.13| | | | |

-**Note** For LuckPerms to effectively pass parameters for use by Styled Chat (Baseline System Module), you will need the [LuckPerms Placeholder Hook] (https://ci.lucko.me/job/LuckPermsPlaceholders/lastSuccessfulBuild/artifact/fabric-placeholderapi/build/libs/LuckPerms-Fabric-PlaceholderAPI-Hook.jar),created by [Lucko] (https://github.com/lucko).
+**Note** For LuckPerms to effectively pass parameters for use by Styled Chat (Baseline System Module), you will need the [LuckPerms Placeholder Hook](https://ci.lucko.me/job/LuckPermsPlaceholders/lastSuccessfulBuild/artifact/fabric-placeholderapi/build/libs/LuckPerms-Fabric-PlaceholderAPI-Hook.jar),created by [Lucko](https://github.com/lucko).
 There is no versioning asssociated with the file name or download, but the internal version (in the fabric.mod.json file) is 5.1.

 ### System Client